rratnakar09/userActivity2/README.md

 from User and Activity to make it look like the given format.</br> For this I have used dictionary and list data structure.
 I have used jsonresponse to serialize the data and send it to use</br>

-I have deployed this on pythonanywhere "http://rratnakar09.pythonanywhere.com/".
+I have deployed this on pythonanywhere "http://rratnakar09.pythonanywhere.com/"</br>
+end point: 'api/get/'

 It was a great learning experience to learn and deploy a web api app on pythonanywhere.